revolist/revogrid-docs/guide/filters.md

 Number columns support `notEmpty`, `empty`, `eqN`, `neqN`, `gt`, `gte`, `lt`, and `lte`.

+Boolean and array columns support the blank operations `notEmpty` and `empty`.

-These operation ids are the values used in saved filter state, `include`, localization, and event payloads.
+In the filter panel, `empty` is labeled **Is blank** and `notEmpty` is labeled **Is not blank**.
+The operation ids have not changed, so existing saved filter state remains compatible.
+These ids are also the values used by `include`, localization, and event payloads.

 [<Badge type="tip">FilterItem</Badge>](/guide/types/Interface.FilterItem)
 [<Badge type="tip">FilterType</Badge>](/guide/types/TypeAlias.FilterType)